Bismuth1024/Shot-of-Greed/Definitions/API/API_DESIGN.md

 - Ingredient is not actually deleted from database - the deleted flag is just set.
 See database design file for reasoning

+## Drinks

+### GET /drinks

+#### Description

+Fetches drinks (as JSON) that match the filter criteria.

+**Authentication: Optional**
+If a valid token is provided, the API will also return the private drinks for this user.
+Otherwise, only public drinks are returned.

+#### Query Parameters

+- name: exact match
+- min_standards
+- max_standards
+- min_sugar
+- max_sugar
+- min_ingredients: count of ingredients
+- max_ingredients
+- min_date: earliest allowed creation date
+- max_date
+- include_public: set to true if you want to include the public drinks too.
+This parameter is not checked if no auth token is provided, as only public drinks are returned.

+#### Response

+- 200: successfully fetched drinks
+    - ingredients: array of JSON Drink objects with:
+        - name
+        - created_user_id
+        - create_time
+        - id
+        - description: potentially null
+        - tags: **TODO**
+        - ingredients: array
+            - volume
+            - ingredient: JSON Ingredient object

+#### Notes

+- Maybe add support for searching for partial matches to a name soon.
+- Tags are still a work in progress
+- Add support for filtering based on whether the drinks contain given ingredients.